Defaults

 defenseclaw policy list # all policies on disk + which is active

-defenseclaw policy show <name> # full content of one policyconfig show always renders the resolved configuration — base + env-var overlay — so you can see the effective values without spelunking.
+defenseclaw policy show default # normalized summary of one named policyconfig show always renders the resolved configuration — base + env-var overlay — so you can see the effective values without spelunking.
 Use --reveal to also show resolved secret values (still masked in the output for safety).

 grep -rn "rule_id_you_care_about" "$(awk '/rule_pack_dir/ {print $2}' ~/.defenseclaw/config.yaml)"Reset to defaults